rtansf/confetti/README.md

 ![ScreenShot](task_editor.png)

-You can easily create the above UI by defining the schema using Confetti's schema DSL as shown below:
+You can easily create the above form by defining the schema using Confetti's schema DSL as shown below:

 __Schema__